- 1974 (Creation)

 Scope and content

-Front row: Paul Budd, Jerry Armstrong, Martin Levy, Steve Jones
+Front row: Paul Budd, Jerry Armstrong, Bill Needham, Martin Levy, Steve Jones

 On ground: Tim Levy.